FlowFuse/website/src/blog/2024/06/calling-python-script-from-node-red.md

 ## Why people use python with Node-RED

 Node-RED is a powerful visual programming tool used for building IoT applications.
 It is built on Node.js, which meets IoT application needs with its asynchronous operations and event-driven, non-blocking architecture.
-Javascript on which Node.js built and the Node-RED supports can handle a wide range of tasks, But Python standout in specific areas like data processing and machine learning due to its extensive set of libraries.
+Javascript on which Node.js is built and the Node-RED supports can handle a wide range of tasks, However, Python excels in specific areas such as complex computations and machine learning due to its extensive set of libraries.

 Many users choose to integrate Python with Node-RED to leverage these strengths.
-Python's libraries make it ideal for tasks such as complex data analytics, AI model integration, and interfacing with machine learning frameworks.
-By using Node-RED and Python's together, developers can create advanced IoT solutions that can handle data processing and analysis effectively.
+By using Node-RED and Python together,  developers can create advanced IoT solutions that excel in computational tasks and analysis effectively.

 ## Installing Python